-Co-requisite: 3 hours of college-level math
+Co-requisite: 3 hours of college-level math Availability: On demand

 GEOL 201 Oceanography

 This course is an introduction to the study of the origin and history of ocean basins and the chemical, physical, and geologic processes which occur therein.
 There is a required field trip during Spring Break or summer.